Quantized plastic deformation: Introduction

 An efficient conceptual interpolation between the microscopic, dislocation-based, and the macroscopic, continuum mechanics-based, models, has been recently proposed in the form of the mesoscopic tensorial model (MTM) of crystal plasticity \cite{Umut2011,Umut2012,Zhangetal,Roberta, BaggioST2023a,SalmanBBZGT21,BaggioST2023b}.
 It operates with the macroscopic notions of stress and strain while capturing, in a geometrically exact way, the slip-generating mappings of crystal lattices onto themselves.

-Recalling that the microscopic models are based on {the solution of} a system of coupled ODEs and that the macroscopic models are formulated in terms of a system of PDEs, one can say that {the} MTM takes an intermediate position and operates with abstract mesoscopic discrete elements (DEs){,} which are equipped with particular constitutive {relations} while interacting through conventional mechanical forces as in models of granular and particulate materials {\cite{Cundall1979,Wang2022, Rorato2021,Guo2015}}.
-Behind such an approximation is the idea that below a certain cut-off distance of mesoscopic nature, the description of plastic deformation can be effectively coarse{-}grained without losing important features of the modeled phenomenon (say, intermittency or fractality in a range of scales above the cut-off).
+Interestingly, while the microscopic models are based on a system of ODEs and while the macroscopic models are formulated in terms of a system of PDEs, {the} approach of MTM is intermediate as it operates with mesoscopic discrete elements (DEs){.} The latter deform according to elastic constitutive {relations} while interacting through conventional mechanical forces as in models of granular and particulate materials {\cite{Cundall1979,Wang2022, Rorato2021,Guo2015}}.
+The idea is that the deformation below a certain mesoscopic length scale can be coarse{-}grained, while still capturing correctly the intermittency and fractality above the cut-off.

+The MTM approach can be viewed as a far reaching generalization of the `purely elastic' toy models of crystal plasticity \cite{Peierls1940size,Nabarro1947dislocations,Frenkel1939theory,Prandtl}.
+Using the depinning-type friction as the main prototype \cite{Popov2012}, such models typically postulate that the elastic energy landscape is wiggly and associate dissipation with snap-through instabilities, which typically accompany {quasi-static} driving in the systems of this type \cite{Puglisi}.